FULL VOICE MUSIC

 About Nikki Loney

 My name is Nikki, and I love working with singers in the private voice studio.
-(I also love kickboxing, hot yoga, thunderstorms, working late/sleeping in, graphic/web design, Star Wars AND Star Trek and N.E.P.D. - Never Ending Professional Development.)
+(I also love kickboxing, hot yoga, thunderstorms, coffee on the dock, graphic/web design, Star Wars AND Star Trek and N.E.P.D. - Never Ending Professional Development.)

 I believe that everyone can sing.